laserengineer/laserengineer.github.io/_posts/2021-01-03-Actor-Learn-2.md

 Each VI represents some actor carrying out an independent task in the system.

 Actor Framework or Libraries have been implemented to permit actor-style programming in languages that don't have actors built-in.
+The actor framework works is essentially to launch asynchronous processes when required, use "Start Asynchronous Call Node"

 Notes:
 * All  the calculation/process is finished within specific Actor